Morocco

 It is a small city on the edge of the desert and was a lovely place to wander around.

 These are incredible castles and fortresses built from mud and hay.
 Many have become crumbling ruins whilst others are standing strong.
 Kasbah Taourirt is the main kasbah in Ouarzazate itself and provided a beautiful backdrop for wandering around the narrow alleyways.
-Although incredible, if you push East you’ll find the much more impressive Ait Benhaddou and Kasbah Amridil.
+Although incredible, pushing East we found Ait Benhaddou and Kasbah Amridil much more impressive.

 Kasbah's around Ouarzazate